Supreme Court rules Pennsylvania may count back-up votes when mail ballots are rejected

 ‘Naked’ and other defective mail-in ballots

 The initial lawsuit was focused on sleeveless, so-called “naked ballots.”
-But both the ACLU, which is representing the voters, and the RNC suggested in their briefs that the case could affect other types of defective mail-in ballots, such as those missing required signatures and dates on the envelope.
+But both the ACLU and the RNC suggested in their briefs that the case could affect other types of defective mail-in ballots, such as those missing required signatures and dates on the envelope.

 Different counties in Pennsylvania have different procedures for dealing with defective mail ballots, some more forgiving than others.
 That patchwork of rules makes it difficult to say with certainty how many ballots were at stake in the case.
 In its appeal, the RNC said the case could potentially affect “tens of thousands of votes in a state which many anticipate could be decisive.”
 In its response, the ACLU said “potentially thousands” of ballots were in play.